 Colleges and universities cease to operate when the revenue they receive from the quantity of education demanded is insufficient to justify their continued operations.
-This is commonly known in economics as the shutdown point.65 The shutdown point is introduced graphically in Figure A9.3 as S%.
+This is commonly known in economics as the shutdown point.
+66 The shutdown point to indicates is introduced graphically in Figure A9.3 as S%.
 The location of point S% indicates that the university can operate at an even lower enrollment level than Z% (the point at which the university receives zero state government funding).
 State government support at point S% is still zero, and student tuition and fees have been raised to p'''.
-State government support is thus credited with the benefits given by equation 3, or B = B (100%) - B (Z%).
-With student tuition and fees still higher than p''', the university would no longer be able to attract enough students to keep the doors open, and it would shut down.
+State government support is thus credited with the benefits given by equation 3, or S is S in the spirit S% is still zero, and student tuition and fees still higher than p'', the university would no longer be able to attract enough students to keep the doors open, and it would shut down.

 Figure A9.4 illustrates yet another scenario.
 Here, the shutdown point occurs at a level of CHE production greater than Z% (the level of zero state government support), meaning some minimum level of state government support is needed for the university to operate at all.
-This minimum portion of overall funding is indicated by S'% on the left side of the chart, and as before, the shutdown point is indicated by S% on the right side of chart.
-In this case, state government support is appropriately credited with all the benefits generated by the university's CHE production, or B = B (100%).
+This minimum portion of overall funding is indicated by S% on the left side of the chart, and as before, the shutdown point is indicated by S% on the right side of the chart, in this case, state government support is appropriately credited with all the benefits generated by the university's CHE production, or B = B (100%).